learning2hash/learning2hash.github.io/resources.md

 * [Introduction to Locality-Sensitive Hashing (nice visualisations!)](http://tylerneylon.com/a/lsh1/)
 * [What is locality-sensitive hashing?](https://www.quora.com/What-is-locality-sensitive-hashing)

+### Books

+Some favourite books on the general topic of large-scale machine learning:

+* [Mining of Massive Datasets](http://www.mmds.org/): great content throughout on all sorts of large-scale data mining topics from Hadoop to Google AdWords.
+Book includes a detailed treatment of LSH.

+* [Introduction to Information Retrieval](https://nlp.stanford.edu/IR-book/information-retrieval-book.html): arguably a classic book on information retrieval basics, very well-written, with a comprehensive overview of data indexing and retrieval.

 Please, feel free to submit a pull request to adding more links in this page.

 {% if page.comments %}